spack/spack-tutorial/tutorial_spack_scripting.rst

 Even more powerful queries are available when we look at the information stored in the Spack database.
-The ``Database`` object in Spack is in the ``spack.store.db`` variable.
+The ``Database`` object in Spack is in the ``spack.store.STORE.db`` variable.
 We'll interact with it mainly through the ``query()`` method.
 Let's see the documentation available for ``query()`` using python's built-in ``help()`` function: